dewab/packer-rhel9/README.md

 ## Building

 Recommended to use a local .envrc for setting environment variables for local testing.
-Use Actions and Sercets for CI/CD builds.
+Use HashiCorp Vault and Action Variables for CI/CD builds.

 ### Local Testing